madrury/csvtools/README.md

   csvtools was built by the author at Allstate Insurance to process massive csv files used in auto insurance predictive modeling projects.
-It was designed to be smaller and more agile than other tools (between 80 and 800 times faster than csvkit) and to be useful in sophisticated command line and hadoop map-reduce workflows.
+It was designed to be smaller and more agile than other tools and to be useful in sophisticated command line and hadoop map-reduce workflows.

 Is It Fast?
 -----------

-  Its really quite fast.
-Comapred to csvkit usuing an 80M csv:
+  It is really quite fast.
+Comapred to csvkit usuing an 80M pipe delimited
+file:

 Cutting is over 20 times faster: